GabChina/NeuralMind/README.md

 # SWNM - Sliding Window Pipeline
 This repository started to keep track of the NM Sliding Window Pipeline for training the main BERT model.

+Note that currently you can't close the ssh connection before the script finishes.

 ## Connect to DGX
 1. Connect using SSH:
 ```sh